 In late 2006, in order to streamline our operations to facilitate further growth, we reorganized the company into 5 Business Units: Coatings, Professional Services, Steel, Instruments, and Corporate Administration.
 This was one of the most significant organizational changes ever made by the company, and it is described separately (see Our Organization).

 Also in 2006, our training department became an authorized provider for the International Association for Continuing Education and Training (IACET).
 Because of this certification, which was achieved after exhaustive audits of KTA, KTA training courses now offer continuing education units (CEUs).
 CEUs are vital to professionals who must provide proof of continuing education in order to maintain their own personal certifications.

 Basic Coatings Inspection Course Coatings Failure Analysis Course Nuclear Power Plant Coatings Inspection Course

 The laboratory also pursued certification and in 2007 received an American Association for Laboratory Accreditation (ISO17025; Testing Cert. #2455.01).
-The A2LA certification (which is also ISO 17025) is proof that our laboratory operates under a quality program and has demonstrated its capability to correctly use all of the laboratory equipment and perform the various tests within prescribed tolerances.
+The A2LA accreditation (which is also ISO 17025) is proof that our laboratory operates under a quality program and deemed technically competent to perform the tests indicated on the A2LA scope of accreditation

 These are just a few of the milestones in the history of the company.
 As you can see, we have always been an innovator.
 We have been the company that has come up with new ideas to expand existing services and markets, or to develop new ones.
 The ingenuity of KTA continues today as we remain the industry leader in coatings evaluation, testing, and inspection—and we can add contract administration, workplace safety, steel and concrete inspection and other Quality Management services to that list, as we are now equally well-engaged in these services.